I recently published a 3-part Series on Travel Nurse Housing Options. The option that I am least familiar with is RV Travel.

 I just want to take a minute to thank Karen for the informative article.
 Are you considering travel nursing in an RV?
 What questions do you have?
 Have you previously traveled via RV and would like to contribute to The Gypsy Nurse?
 Get in touch!
 The success of The Gypsy Nurse depends on contributions like the above from Karen.
 I don’t profess to ‘know everything’ but I am determined to find the information and provide it to you here.
 Help me Help Others by contributing!

-Please share your thoughts, questions, and comments below.
+Please share your thoughts on travel nursing in an RV, questions, and comments below.